 As Wilder further explains, the new developers provide little giveback to the community while enjoying vastly reduced taxes.
 The so-called affordable housing median income, which is $130,000 per household, is beyond the reach of most local residents.
 Wilder adds that when government gives monies to developers, they are called long-term (15-20 year) tax subsidies.
 When the same government provides financial support for people in need, it’s called welfare.

 Wilder explains that gentrification comes from “gentry,” meaning “those of high social class;” in other words, the elite.
-Thus The Fulton Mall development was a result of deliberate under-the-radar planning conceived years ago and legally shielded from public scrutiny and oversight.
-For example, according to the city government organization chart, the city’s Economic Development Corporation reports directly to the Mayor which means that the public hearings were nothing more than a formality since decisions were a fait accompli.
-Disturbingly government officials and real-estate developers at these public hearings used the same linguistic language to describe and explain the changes to residents and business owners.
+Thus the Fulton Mall development was a result of deliberate under-the-radar planning conceived years ago and legally shielded from public scrutiny and oversight.
+For example, according to the city government organization chart, the city’s Economic Development Corporation reports directly to the Mayor, which means that the public hearings were nothing more than a formality; decisions were a fait accompli.
+Disturbingly, government officials and real-estate developers at these public hearings used the same linguistic language to describe and explain the changes to residents and business owners.

-The purpose of government is to independently assess the benefits of development while protecting the people, not to collaborate with private interests.
+The purpose of government vis a vis development is to independently assess the benefits while protecting the people, not to collaborate with private interests.
 This runs counter to the 2004 Pratt Plan, (officially entitled “New Strategies for Preservation and Planning”) by the Pratt Center for Community Development.
-The Plan recommends planning and design work for an improved Fulton Mall that serves the needs of all Brooklynites and assists small minority businesses.
+The plan recommends planning and design work for an improved Fulton Mall that serves the needs of all Brooklynites and assists small minority businesses.